phpearth/docs/articles/smart-questions/index.md

 ## Don't ask to ask

-Ask your questions directly and clearly, don't worry about asking if it's ok to ask a question.
-Any question is welcome, but you may be redirected if the question is more appropriate in a different channel.
+Ask your questions directly and clearly.
+Don't worry about asking whether it's ok to ask a question.
+Any question is welcome, but you may be directed elsewhere if the question is more appropriate to a different channel.

 <br><br><br>
 <div style="clear:both"></div>